Top 5 mistakes marketing teams make when tracking first-party intent

 Buyer intent data is key to building your sales and marketing campaigns.
 Check out this article to make sure you’re doing it right!

-Over the past 15 years, we’ve seen a lot of successes and a lot of “learning experiences” working with our customers to make the most of their first-party intent data.
+We’ve seen a lot of successes and a lot of “learning experiences” working with our customers to make the most of their first-party intent data.
 Here are some of the common mistakes we’ve seen and what you can do to make sure you don’t make them:

 1. Not tracking your entire website – A crucial part of any successful first-party intent data strategy is building a holistic picture of the customer journey across your website.
 This can only truly be achieved by tracking every page on your site.
 If you’re only tracking your homepage, single landing page, or maybe a contact us page, you’re missing out on a HUGE portion of your website visitors that are engaging with your content but may not be quite ready to talk to a sales rep.